Warmest Christmas greetings, dear Friends, Colleagues in ministry, and caring Supporters,

 USA: From Lebanon, I had already made plans to come back to the States for rotator cuff surgery, but even before getting on the plane in Beirut, I got a call saying my mom had fallen again and was hospitalized with two broken arms.
 So I postponed my surgery for a couple of months until Mom was well enough to come home again.

-After our time in Lebanon, Faouzi returned to Mali and the demands of planting 45 acres of rice, corn, and beans at the Waramajanna self-sufficiency project.
+After our time in Lebanon, Faouzi returned to Mali and the demands of planting 45 acres of rice, corn, and beans at our self-sufficiency agro-pastoral project.
 I finally had my shoulder surgery done the end of July, followed by therapy.
 But suddenly, on September 12th, “life as usual” was abruptly interrupted when the Lord called my mother home.
 My sibs Mike and Judy, Faouzi and I helped Dad say temporary good-byes to Mom with a memorial service here in Santa Cruz, CA, and a funeral in Buffalo, SD.
 The log cabin AG church in Buffalo is where Mom, then a single evangelist, was preaching when Dad accepted the Lord.

 Although the cereals harvest was very damaged, spiritual harvest has never been better!
 Along with farming God’s way, David begins every day with a Bible study with the Muslim workers, often followed by interactions and discussions about Issa-Al-Massih’s (Jesus’) solutions to life’s problems throughout the day.
 He is ministering more to Muslims now than he ever could in his former traditional missionary role.

 YOUR CHRISTMAS THIS YEAR: May the God who moved a star in the heavens to lead the lost to His Christ, may this same Father bless you and lead you into this New Year 2013 with peace, assurance and purpose!